 Longtime Merced County residents Clarence and Enid Olive are pleased that the San Joaquin Valley is finally getting a UC campus of its own.
 Seeking to provide a gift that would address immediate needs at UC Merced, they have contributed $100,000 to support a library book fund, develop academic programs, and help address the child care needs of students and staff.

 Treasures of knowledge await UC Merced students, symbolized by the gift of a unique set of palace doors from Dr. Joseph and Marie Barkett.
 The handcrafted teak doors valued at approximately $210,000 were a gift to the Barketts from the Amir of Kuwait.
-They are currently available for research and instructional purposes while awaiting their new home at UC Merced Library.
+The doors are located on the first floor in the Social Sciences & Management (SSM) building across from the art gallery.